Autoimmune Encephalitis

 - Two antibody classes: Cell-surface antibodies (NMDA-R, LGI1, CASPR2, GABA-B, AMPA, DPPX) are directly pathogenic, immunotherapy-responsive, and carry better prognosis; intracellular/onconeural antibodies are T-cell mediated, poorly responsive to immunotherapy, and require tumor treatment

-- Anti-NMDA-R encephalitis: Most common autoimmune encephalitis; young women; ovarian teratoma; staged progression (psychiatric → seizures → movement disorders → autonomic instability); extreme delta brush on EEG; ~80% good outcome with treatment
+- Anti-NMDA-R encephalitis: Most common antibody-defined autoimmune encephalitis overall, particularly in patients <45 years; young women; ovarian teratoma (~38% overall, ~50% in women 18–45, <10% in girls <14 and males); staged progression (psychiatric → seizures → movement disorders → autonomic instability); extreme delta brush on EEG; 81% achieve mRS 0–2 at 24 months with first- and second-line therapy (Titulaer 2013)

 - Anti-LGI1: Older males; faciobrachial dystonic seizures (FBDS) are pathognomonic; hyponatremia (SIADH); AED-resistant but immunotherapy-responsive; rarely paraneoplastic